developer-zebra/developer-zebra-site/src/enterprise-browser/1-6/api/camera/index.md

 All WM and CE7 devices automatically turn off both color and imager cameras when the device is suspended.
 User must restart the camera to resume.
 Whereas CE5 (eg: MC9000) and CE6 (eg: MC31) devices retain the preview on resuming from suspend state.

 ###Image saving after taking picture
-In some devices (eg: Samsung), an image will be saved in landscape mode even if captured in portrait mode.
+In some devices, an image will be saved in landscape mode even if captured in portrait mode.
 This behavior is determined by the device's default settings.

 ###WM/CE devices lacking support
 Due to platform limitations, the ES400, MC65 and MC67 do not support the color camera.